mseri/blog/content/posts/72-mathematics-beauty-and-the-shadow-of-ai.md

 - Keith Devlin's MAA column reflects on [How Will the New AI Impact Mathematics Research?](https://maa.org/math-values/how-will-ai-impact-mathematics-research/).
 This is part of a broader series of posts and includes interesting bits of history, pointers to old but still relevant critiques (like [Dreyfus'](https://en.wikipedia.org/wiki/Hubert_Dreyfus%27s_views_on_artificial_intelligence), which I was not familiar with), and many more interesting points for reflection.

+- Tanya Klowden and Terence Tao released a new preprint [Mathematical methods and human thought in the age of AI](https://arxiv.org/abs/2603.26524v1), that from a brief look seems to touch upon similar topics to this post and the [new one]({{< relref "./73-mechanizing-mathematics.md" >}}).
+I will update this section after I finish reading it.